NORAH-HURUBI/CapstoneProject/agency/README.md

 ## Running the server

-To run the server, execute:
+To run the server locally, execute:

 ```bash
 export FLASK_APP=app.py